 For out of hours call 03000 41 91 91.
 If a child or adult is in immediate danger, always call 999 for the emergency services.

-For more information on reporting abuse and the role of Kent County Council in the protection of children and adults at risk, visit the Kent County Council website.
+For more information on reporting abuse to Kent County Council, visit the Kent County Council website.

 Child Sexual Exploitation